apache/flink/README.md

 Start the job:

-	./bin/pact-client.sh run --jarfile ./examples/pact/pact-examples-0.4-SNAPSHOT-WordCount.jar --arguments 1 file://`pwd`/hamlet.txt file://`pwd`/wordcount-result.txt
+	./bin/stratosphere run --jarfile ./examples/java-record-api-examples-0.4-SNAPSHOT-WordCount.jar --arguments 1 file://`pwd`/hamlet.txt file://`pwd`/wordcount-result.txt

 You will find a file called `wordcount-result.txt` in your current directory.

-#### Alternative Method: Use the PACT web interface
+#### Alternative Method: Use the webclient interface
 (And get a nice execution plan overview for free!)

 	./bin/start-local.sh
-	./bin/pact-webfrontend.sh start
+	./bin/start-webclient.sh start

 Get some test data:
 	 wget -O ~/hamlet.txt http://www.gutenberg.org/cache/epub/1787/pg1787.txt

 * Point your browser to to http://localhost:8080/launch.html.
 Upload the WordCount.jar using the upload form in the lower right box.
-The jar is located in `./examples/pact/pact-examples-0.4-WordCount.jar`.
+The jar is located in `./examples/java-record-api-examples-0.4-SNAPSHOT-WordCount.jar`.
 * Select the WordCount jar from the list of available jars (upper left).
 * Enter the argument line in the lower-left box: `1 file://<path to>/hamlet.txt file://<wherever you want the>/wordcount-result.txt`